 General climatic conditions though are one thing.
 Specific microclimates are another.

 This quinta has mountain ridges to the south and west and doesn’t get much heat from the sun early in the year.
-As a result, the clay soils are slow to warm in Spring.
+As a result, these schist soils are slow to warm in Spring.
 Any summer vegetable planted out much before May tends to stand still and then take a while to get going again once soil temperatures rise, so peppers and aubergines frequently don’t get harvested until October and November.
 A greenhouse in the sunniest spot on the quinta would make a huge difference.
 I could grow plants from seed in early Spring, bring them on while the soils warm up, and overwinter those which can be effectively perennialised for an early start the following Spring.

 I also wanted to experiment with aquaponics to find a way of growing vegetables intensively without the need for supplemental irrigation.